quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 two bits of the connection ID to multiplex incoming DCIDs over these schemes.

 Encryption in the algorithms below uses the AES-128-ECB cipher.
-Future standards may deprecate these algorithms and replace them with others that use other ciphers, in accordance with {{?RFC7696}}.
+Future standards could add new algorithms that use other ciphers to provide cryptographic agility in accordance with {{?RFC7696}}.
 QUIC-LB implementations SHOULD be extensible to support new algorithms.

 This section describes three participants: the configuration agent, the load